Reduce the time, trauma, and costs of healing for everyone, everywhere.

 Social services / mental health series

 This series of courses is for the folks who provide care to people receiving assistance or mental health services.
-Targeted instructor led training also available now, without waiting for the online courses!
+They’re also great for everyone, and they’re non-pathologizing!

 Four additional courses that MDs, PAs, NPs, nurses and allied health professionals need for more effective provider-patient relationships and care.
 Webinar and onsite available.

 Where do hurt people go?
 The first place is often their faith leader and faith community.
 This five course series helps faith leaders in the Jewish, Christian, and Islamic traditions think through the impact of trauma on their communities and how to respond.
-Conference and retreat available, as well as teleseminars.
+Zoom programs only at the present time, starting with

 Friends and family

 Every neighborhood and community can become Trauma-Responsive without becoming nosy neighbors or setting up a stand for counseling.
-These four courses help you learn how.
+These courses help you learn how!

 The Trauma Responsive System